“Falling Out of Love”

 -Am I so scared of losing my connection with my partner that I usually give up my needs in favor of trying to stay connected to my partner?

--Am I longing to meet particular needs in partnership and hopeless that they can be met in this relationship?
+-Am I longing to meet particular needs and hopeless that they can be met in this relationship?

 -Can I name the needs unmet for me in this relationship and can I make do-able requests of myself or my partner regarding them?